tinygrad/tinygrad/docs/DESIGNv2.md

 tensor.py and mlops.py are great code.
 The interface going backward here is:

-LazyBuffer.const (this creates a matching size buffer) LazyBuffer.contiguous (tbis is not exactly elementwise) LazyBuffer.e (elementwise)
+LazyBuffer.const (this creates a matching size buffer) LazyBuffer.contiguous (this is not exactly elementwise) LazyBuffer.e (elementwise)
 LazyBuffer.r (reduce)
 reshape/permute/expand/stride/shrink/pad (movement)